Supervision#

 If an external supervisor (supervisor not affiliated with Imperial College London) wants to opt-out from marking, we ask them to contact the IRP Team as soon as possible so that an alternative examiner can be assigned.

-Minimum Supervision Team Requirements#
+Supervision Team Requirements#

 At least one supervisor must be a staff member or have a visiting status in the Department of Earth Science and Engineering at Imperial College London.
 Their contract or visiting status must extend at least until the end of the IRP.

 Although only two supervisors (main and second) can be officially recorded by the IRP Team, students may work with additional internal or external supervisors, as long as the main supervisor agrees.
-These additional contributors do not need to be reported to the IRP Team, but students are strongly encouraged to acknowledge their support in their written report — either on the title page or in the Acknowledgements section.
+These additional contributors do not need to be reported to the IRP Team, but students are strongly encouraged to acknowledge their support in their written reports - either on the title page or in the Acknowledgements section.